 19. A DAY AT THE BEACH

 We introduce a variety of basic scientific principles through the observation, comparison, and analysis of various beach sand samples.
 The students are taught that a beach can reveal the geology of the area, as well as the dynamics of wind and water flow.
 They examine sand samples from a variety of land/water junctions including ocean, river, and lakeshore beaches.
-In the process, they familiarize themselves with the operation of a stereomicroscope and engage in measurement of objects within the microscopic field of view.
-Discussion of the effects of wind and water on shorelines, erosion and weathering, and changes in current velocity will be exemplified using a variety of sand samples.
+In the process, they familiarize themselves with the operation of a stereomicroscope and engage in the measurement of objects within the microscopic field of view.
+Discussion of the effects of wind and water on shorelines, erosion, and weathering, and changes in current velocity will be exemplified using a variety of sand samples.
 Students will also be introduced to, or review, some basic mineralogy.
 Observations and measurements will be recorded on a data collection sheet.
 Students will leave with one or more sand sample cards containing their choice of sand, and relevant data about the sample

 20. SHAPES IN NATURE

 This module explores why things like hair and mineral rocks have their characteristic shapes.
 We explore how atoms are arranged to give a particular structure, such as six-sided snowflakes or the mineral fluorite.
 We look at fractal geometry – what it is and where we find examples of fractals in nature, such as in Romanesco broccoli.
 Finally, we build an origami virus particle to see how nature efficiently packages DNA into these symmetric, infective agents.